Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 Thus.
 Hitherto.
 Therefore.
 Aforementioned.

 The aforementioned words inundate academic essays.
 They’re not used in everyday conversation.
-Well, not by the majority of people.
+Well, not by most people.
 Cut them out.

 Instead of: We sincerely apologize.
 Nevertheless, we would still very much like the opportunity to ascertain your opinion.